SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

 ### Snippet Gallery

-SharePoint contains many ready-to-use components—like Web Parts and controls—that you can add to your site's pages.
+SharePoint contains many ready-to-use components—like web parts and controls—that you can add to your site's pages.
 For example, by inserting a SharePoint component such as a search box or navigation control into your HTML master page, you can quickly and easily build a lot of functionality into your pages.